 A plot or storyline can be outlined in a more or less random string of images.
 If you want to, you just have to massage them into shape to make them seem like they were destined to appear together.

 Good lord, listen to me, I’ve only just started translating.
+And I might be terrible at it.
 So ignore me, or don’t.
 It doesn’t matter.